Tapcussionist: Echoes of Rhythm

 About the Artists

-Born in Attridgeville, Pretoria 1991, but raised in Soweto.
-The first art performance I was introduced to was 'traditional dance' in primary school which awakened my interest in other genres as well.
-In 2004 I started performing in government related events via School Programmes arranged by my high school teacher.
-Tap dancing was my second art form unveiled as one of the gifts I have.
-It was from that point when talent escalated to a career.
+Vuyo was born in Attridgeville, Pretoria in 1991, but raised in Soweto.
+The first art performance he was introduced to was 'traditional dance' in primary school which awakened his interest in other genres as well.
+In 2004 he started performing in government related events via School Programmes arranged by his high school teacher.
+His talent for tap dancing escalated into a career.

-My first theatrical performance was in Polokwane where I was part of the legendary "AmaTaps", a show that's predominantly tap dancing.
+His first theatrical performance was in Polokwane where he was part of the legendary "AmaTaps", a show that's predominantly tap dancing.

 2024